-Collections of resources, or resource ids, may be returned in multiple partial responses.
-For partial collections the service includes a next link property named "Members@odata.nextLink".
-The value of the next link property shall be an opaque URL that the client can use to retrieve the next set of resources.
-The next link shall only be returned if the number of resources requested is greater than the number of resources returned.
+Responses may contain a subset of the members of the full Resource Collection.
+For partial Resource Collections the response includes a next link property named "Members@odata.nextLink".
+The value of the next link property shall be an opaque URL to a resource, with the same @odata.type, containing the next set of partial members.
+The next link property shall only be present if the number of Members in the Resource Collection is greater than the number of members returned.

-The value of the count property represents the total number of resources available if the client enumerates all pages of the collection.
+The value of the count property represents the total number of resources available if the client enumerates all pages of the Resource Collection.